-Discussions were aimed at unifying the breakpoint of 3.5 tons under the 1958 Agreement and the 3.9/4.5(8500/10000 lbs) tons in the United States of America regulations, but the Common Tasks Group failed to provide technical rationales for realizing the necessary unification.
-It was therefore decided that breakpoints be established on the basis of technical rationales in the future when specific gtrs will be formulated.
-To prevent the number of breakpoints from increasing excessively, the chairperson suggests the future breakpoint(s) be selected from 3.5 or 4.5 tons for safety regulations and from 3.5 or 3.9 tons for environmental regulations.
-Furthermore, it was agreed that if a common breakpoint is adopted in a number of gtrs, this breakpoint may be established as a formal common breakpoint in the gtr on Vehicle Definitions.
+Discussions were aimed at unifying the breakpoint of 3.5 tons under the 1958 Agreement and the 3.9/4.5 (8500/10000 lbs) tons in the United States of America regulations, but the Common Tasks Group failed to provide technical rationales for realizing the necessary unification.
+It was therefore agreed to recommend that breakpoints be established on the basis of technical rationales when gtrs are formulated.
+To prevent the number of breakpoints from increasing excessively, it is suggested that future breakpoint(s) be selected from 3.5 or 4.5 tons for safety regulations and from 3.5 or 3.9 tons for environmental regulations.
+Furthermore, it was agreed to recommend that if a common breakpoint is adopted in a number of gtrs, this breakpoint may be established as a formal common breakpoint in the gtr on Vehicle Definitions.